JohnSwiftC/schedcalc/README.md

 # Build, Usage

 There are currently no CLI args.
-Go into `main.rs` and change the desired_ingredients_vec and the desired_effects_vec to their appropriate mappings (found a little further down).
+Go into `main.rs` and change the desired effects, desired ingredients, and initial effect for your base.

 Build with `cargo build --release` or ideally right now just hit `cargo run`.